The Oak and the Reed: Musical Versions

 In the 19th century, the singer Pauline Viardot set La Fontaine's fable for piano and soprano and was accompanied by Frédéric Chopin in the concert they shared in 1842.
-The French fable was next set in 1901 by Jacques Soulacroix (1863 - 1937).
+The French fable was next set in 1901 by Jacques Soulacroix (1863–1937).
 In 1964 a Czech translation by Pavel Jurkovic was set for mixed choir and orchestra by Ilja Hurník as part of his Ezop, and in 1965 a poetic version by Peter Westmore was included as the last piece in Songs from Aesop's Fables for children's voices and piano by Edward Hughes (1930–1998).
 A purely musical interpretation of the fable appeared in Michael Galasso's incidental music for the segment based on the fable in Robert Wilson's production of Les Fables de La Fontaine for the Comédie-Française (2004).
-There was also a hip hop dance version of the fable in France choreographed for three performers by Mourad Merzouki in 2002.
-The piece was included in Annie Sellem’s composite project Les Fables à La Fontaine as well as performed separately and is one of the four segments from the production included in the film Les Fables à La Fontaine (2004) directed by Marie-Hélène Rebois.
+The piece was included in Annie Sellem's composite project Les Fables à La Fontaine as well as performed separately and is one of the four segments from the production included in the film Les Fables à La Fontaine (2004) directed by Marie-Hélène Rebois.
+La Fontaine's text is additionally the basis of the tenth piece in Eh bien !
+Dansez maintenant (2006), Vladimir Cosma's light-hearted interpretation for narrator and orchestra in the style of an 'undulating waltz'.